 2003: Adult Simba in "The Lion King" National tour

-Brandon Victor Dixon, following his Tony Award nominated role as Eubie Blake in Shuffle Along on Broadway, will be joining the cast of Hamilton on Broadway in the role of Aaron Burr, and the STARZ hit drama POWER in the role of Terry Silver.
+Brandon Victor Dixon, following his Tony Award nominated role as Eubie Blake in Shuffle Along on Broadway, joined the cast of Hamilton on Broadway in the role of Aaron Burr, and the STARZ hit drama POWER in the role of Terry Silver.

 A Presidential Scholar Semi-finalist and scholarship winner at the British Academy of Dramatic Acting in Oxford, Brandon is a graduate of Columbia University and a recipient of the University's I.A.L Diamond Award for Achievement in the Arts which is an honor he shares with Tony Kushner (Angels in America), Jeanine Tesori (Caroline, or Change, and Katori Hall (Mountaintop).